ComposableFi/composable/book/src/pallets/dex-router.md

 # Dex-Router

-*This pallet is used to add a route to a Decentralized Exchange (DEX) for a given pair of asset id's.*
+*The DEX-Router pallet provides basic functionality to add a route to a DEX for any given pair of asset id's.*

 ---